WICG/bundle-preloading/bundle-format.md

 This document describes the high-level design of resource bundle format, and how this format relates to applications like subresource loading and serving.
 A standard to describe this format would be a bit divorced from the content, motivations and implied semantics discussed below (see ["Specification"](#specification)).

 The broader area of binary formats for bundles of HTTP responses is under discussion in the [IETF WPACK WG](https://datatracker.ietf.org/wg/wpack/about/), which would be the ideal body to standardize this work.
-This document is based on previous Internet-Drafts by Jeffrey Yasskin published in the IETF WPACK WG.
+This document is based on the draft at https://github.com/wpack-wg/bundled-responses.

 ## Formal Grammar